WilleVirtanen/Github-branches-workshop/copy-paste-code.md

 Don't forget to make sure you commit and push your changes!

 **Did you manage to complete it?** Great!
 Now try some more things out on your own.
-Why not create another branch where you also make changes to add/subtract?
+Why not create another branch where you also make changes to add/subtract.
+You can also try to implement the changes from your new branch and that from the branch "division" and get them both into the main branch!

 ## Code to copy+paste
 The following is some example code that you can use to test out merging branches.